Shutter Speed for Beginners

 Shutter Speed Effects

 Shutter speed is one method to control the amount of light recorded by the camera’s digital sensor or film.
 It is also used to manipulate the visual effects of the final image.
-A high shutter speed can stop a drop of water mid-air on a splash; a slow shutter speed can blur the waters on a waterfall for a silky effect.
+A high shutter speed can stop a drop of water mid-air on a splash; a slow shutter speed can blur the water on a waterfall for a silky effect.

-The Effects of Shutter Speed.
+The Effects of Shutter Speed

 The Effects of Shutter Speed.
 Fast shutter speeds freeze the movement of fast-moving subjects.
 Slower shutter speeds capture the movement and give some blur.
 At 1/15 of a second or longer, cameras cannot capture a clear image and will show motion blur due to camera shake if you are not on a tripod.
 For beginners, stay above 1/6oth of a second handheld for now.